VINAY-0119/EV-Smart-Range-Forecaster/README.md

 Temperature: 25°C

-Then the model estimates your range using the formula:
+Then the model computes:

-ini
+python
 Copy code
-remaining_energy_kWh = (predicted_SoC / 100) * battery_capacity_kWh
+remaining_energy_kWh = (predicted_SoC / 100) * battery_capacity_kwh
 predicted_range_km = remaining_energy_kWh / energy_rate
-Where energy_rate varies with terrain, speed, and weather.
+Where energy_rate depends on:

-🧠 Tips for Best Results
-Use realistic SoC and driving parameters.

-Avoid extreme inputs (e.g., 200 km/h + very hilly terrain) unless testing boundaries.

-For deployment, ensure the .pkl file path is accessible to your Streamlit environment.
+Speed (higher speed = higher consumption)

+Terrain (hilly = +20% energy usage)

+Weather (hot/cold increases energy draw)

-💡 Example Smart Tips Displayed in the App
+💡 Smart Driving Tips (shown in the app)
-Keep tire pressure optimal to maximize efficiency.
+✅ Keep tire pressure optimal to maximize efficiency

-Avoid harsh acceleration for longer range.
+🚦 Avoid harsh acceleration for better range

-Preheat or precool your EV while charging.
+❄️ Preheat or precool your EV while charging

-Use regenerative braking effectively in traffic.
+🔋 Use regenerative braking in traffic

+🗺️ Plan routes that avoid steep inclines

+These are randomized each time for variety.

+🧠 Best Practices
+Use realistic input values (e.g., 40–100% SoC, 20–120 km/h).

+Avoid extreme combinations unless you’re testing edge cases.

+Make sure the .pkl model file is in the same folder as app.py.

+For production use, deploy via Streamlit Cloud, Heroku, or Docker.

-🛠️ Customization
+🛠️ Customization Options
-You can easily modify:
+You can easily modify the app for your needs:

-UI Design: Edit the embedded CSS section in app.py.
+🎨 Change the design: Edit the CSS section inside app.py.

-Model Logic: Replace the .pkl file with a retrained model.
+⚙️ Replace the model: Retrain and export your own .pkl file.

-Battery Specs: Adjust battery_capacity_kwh inside the script.
+🔋 Adjust the battery specs: Change battery_capacity_kwh in the script.

+📈 Add new inputs: Include parameters like wind, payload, tire type, or road gradient.

+📈 Key Metrics Displayed
+Metric	Description
+Predicted SoC (%)	Battery charge after driving conditions Estimated Range (km)	Distance the EV can travel Remaining Energy (kWh)	Battery energy left after usage Energy Rate (kWh/km)	Consumption rate based on terrain and weather